Website design briefs - explained

 What images you use can hugely affect not only the aesthetics of your website, but also the overall believability of your business.
 This is not an area to scrimp on - good photos sell!

 Another route you could go is using stock images.
-However, these images can be generic and might be generic and not represent your brand in the right way.
+However, these images can be generic and might not represent your brand in the right way.
 That being said, they can be good to flesh out parts of your website - at a reasonable price.

 The next step in your design process is to get in touch with a web developer (such as the amazing team at See Green), and relay your thought processes and vision to them in a single and coherent document.
 The designers know best; they can let you know if some things aren't possible, and much more importantly they offer a fresh and professional perspective.
 Designers will come up with solutions and give you even more great ideas on how to bring your website to life.